-Goal 5: Vegetation Management, Inclusive of Alien Vegetation and Landscaping
+Goal 3: Vegetation Management, Inclusive of Alien Vegetation and Landscaping

-Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocations of sufficient resources (E.g. staff, equipment, budget) for ongoing alien and vegetation management.
-According to Regulation 15 of the CARA the weed falls under category 1 which is not tolerated on land neither in rural nor urban areas.
-The weed and other weeds and invasive plants present on the farm need to be controlled and removed annually through continuous monitoring and maintenance programs as they can cause damage to the surrounding natural vegetation.
-Loss of conservation worthy species, fire and health.
+Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions sufficient resources (E.g. staff, equipment, budget) for ongoing alien and vegetation management.
+According to Regulation 15 of the CARA the weed falls under category 1 which is not tolerated on Loss of conservation worthy species, fire and health.
+Spread of Acacia longifolia (Long-leaved wattle) found on the farm.
 All alien infested areas should be cleared and followed up.
 All areas to be kept clear of aliens.
-Cleared vegetation must be chipped and/or composted where necessary where it can be worked into the cleared cultivated areas, with the exception of alien vegetation which must be removed from site to a suitable dumping site from which seed cannot escape.
-Stack burning of cleared vegetation should not be conducted.
-According to Conservation of Agricultural Resources Act, (Act 43 of 1983), Regulation 15E methods of controlling weeds and alien plants are as follow: Uprooting; felling; cutting or burning Treatment with a weed killer that is registered for use in connection with such plants in accordance with the directions for the use of such Biological control carried out in accordance with the stipulations of the Agricultural Pests Act,(Act no 36 of 1983) Combination of one or more methods mentioned above, and any action taken to control alien plants shall be executed with caution and in a manner that will cause least possible damage to the environment.
-Six monthly at start and then yearly audits of operations vs EMPr to identify those requirements that are not being met.
+All waste generated must be disposed off at landfill site According to Conservation of Agricultural Resources Act, (Act 43 of 1983), Regulation 15E methods of controlling weeds and alien plants are as follow: Uprooting; felling; cutting or burning Treatment with a weed killer that is registered for use in connection with such plants in accordance with the directions for the use of such Biological control carried out in accordance with the stipulations of the Agricultural Pests Act,(Act no 36 of 1983) Combination of one or more methods mentioned above, and any action taken to control alien plants shall be executed with caution and in a manner that will cause Six monthly at start and then yearly audits of operations vs EMPr and MMP to identify those requirements that are not being met.
 Responsibility: Landowner/Developer Adequate annual Budgets.
 On-going employment of staff.
 To be determined when required.

-Goal 6: Waste Management
+Goal 4: Waste Management

-Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocation of sufficient resources for on-going waste management (E.g. staff, equipment, and budget). security and health Should more than 100m3 of general waste or 80m3 of hazardous waste be stored for longer than 90 days on site, the storage of such waste should adhere to the National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008), as amended, (NEM:WA) "National Norms and Standards for the Storage of Waste", as contained in Government Notice 926 of 29 November 2013.
-No burning of waste is allowed on site. then yearly audits of operations vs EMPr to identify those requirements that are not being met.
+Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocation of sufficient resources for on-going waste management (E.g. staff, equipment, and budget).
+Pollution, fire, security and health risks; infrastructure failure.
+Should more than 100m3 of general waste or 80m3 of hazardous waste be stored for longer than 90 days on site, the storage of such waste should adhere to the National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008), as amended, (NEM:WA) "National Norms and Standards for the Storage of Waste", as contained in Government Notice 926 of 29 November 2013.
+No burning of waste is allowed on site.
+Although nothing is mentioned about composting in the Report, the applicant is reminded that composting is considered a form of treatment of waste and as such, should more than 10 tons a day be composted, the applicant is required to have a waste management licence in place for composting.
+All waste must be disposed off at the landfill site. then yearly audits of operations vs EMPr and MMP to identify those requirements that are not being met.
 Responsibility: Adequate annual Budgets.
 On-going employment of staff.
 To be determined when required.